MiDataInt/mdi/docs/commands/pipeline.md

-Alternatively, developers make calls to the **build** subcommand to create and upload pre-assembled Singularity containers carrying the required environment(s) and mark their pipelines as supporting containers for end users to download.
+Alternatively, developers make calls to the **build** subcommand to create and upload pre-assembled Singularity containers carrying the required environment(s) and mark their pipelines as supporting containers for users to download.
 Users must have Singularity available on their server capable of running (but not building) containers.

 Because most shared HPC servers do not support Singularity builds,